When I first started to advocate for people like my daughter, I made a very big mistake.

 I have learned that it would be extremely disingenuous to tell parents expecting a baby with DS that their baby will most likely be able and independent.
 What if it’s not the case?

-I have learned that it is imperative when raising awareness to stop focusing on abilities and use the lens of love instead so that all our children can be on the same footing within our own community but also because while we can’t guarantee expectant parents that their baby will become a very able and independent individual, we can promise them that they will LOVE that baby regardless.
+I have learned that it is imperative when raising awareness to stop focusing on abilities and use the lens of love instead so that all our children can be on the same footing within our own community but also because while we can’t guarantee expectant parents that their baby will become a very able and independent individual, they can hopefully see through this type of advocacy that we LOVE our child regardless.
 No more insidious ableism, no more loophole…

 I have learned that when you know better, you do better…

-P.S.: And just to clarify, absolutely if your child is able and talented you should shout it from all the rooftops, I do that for Kathleen all the time!
-We should always be proud of our children’s achievements and share them, whatever they are!
-What I’m saying however, is that it’s wrong when advocating for Down syndrome to only represent the segment of our community that is the most able.
+P.S.: And just to clarify, absolutely we should always be proud of our children’s achievements and share them and shout them from the rooftops, whatever they are, I do that for Kathleen all the time!
+What I’m saying however, is that it’s wrong when advocating for Down syndrome to ONLY represent the segment of our community that looks the most able.
 I would call it misrepresentation, lack of representation and ableism from within our own community.
-And it needs to change because I’m tired of seeing my close friends in tears from feeling left behind and ignored.
-We can’t ask the mainstream population to hear us out if we can’t even listen to the same claims from within.
+And it needs to change because we can’t ask the mainstream population to hear us out if we can’t even listen to the same claims from within.
 That’s all I’m saying.